eireninja/webhook-api-worker/memory-bank/productContext.md

 1. User configures their trading signal source to send webhook requests to the API endpoint
 2. Each webhook contains trading parameters (symbol, side, size, type, etc.)
-3. The API authenticates the request, validates the payload, and executes the trade on OKX
+3. The API validates the client IP, authenticates the request, validates the payload, and executes the trade on OKX
 4. The system sends a notification via Telegram with the trade details and status
 5. The API returns a response with the execution status and any relevant details

 ### System Perspective

-1. Webhook request is received and authenticated
+1. Webhook request is received and validated against the TradingView IP whitelist by the middleware
+2. If IP validation passes, the request is authenticated via token
-2. Payload is validated for required parameters and format
+3. Payload is validated for required parameters and format
-3. API keys are retrieved from the database
+4. API keys are retrieved from the database
-4. Trade is prepared with appropriate parameters based on trade type
+5. Trade is prepared with appropriate parameters based on trade type
-5. Order is executed on OKX via their API
+6. Order is executed on OKX via their API
-6. Results are logged and notifications are sent
+7. Results are logged and notifications are sent
-7. Response is returned to the caller
+8. Response is returned to the caller

 ## Integration Points

 ### Input Integration

-- **TradingView Alerts**: Primary source of trading signals via webhook
+- **TradingView Alerts**: Primary source of trading signals
-- **Custom Trading Bots**: Can send webhook requests to execute trades
+- **Custom Scripts**: For specialized trading strategies
 - **Manual API Calls**: For testing or manual trade execution

 ### Output Integration

 - **OKX Exchange API**: For executing trades and retrieving market data
-- **Telegram**: For sending notifications about trade execution and errors
+- **Telegram API**: For notifications about trades and system status
-- **Logging**: For diagnostic and audit purposes
+- **Logging System**: For tracking system activity and performance